codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 5. Visited the forgot password page. `http://68.183.205.254:34696/reset/forgot`
 	![[Pasted image 20250723200301.png]]

-6. Entered `attacker` and triggered a password reset.
+6. Entered `attacker` as the username and triggered a password reset.
     ![[Pasted image 20250723200425.png]]

 7. Observed the format of the reset token (`md5(username + timestamp)`).